 Space and Time Complexity.
 Our algorithm has space complexity $\mathcal{O}(k^m)$ due to the EXACT table.
-The time complexity of our dynamic programming is $\mathcal{O}(mk^m)$.
-This is because we need to fill the table of size k^m ; and in order to fill each entry in the table, we compute the maximum of m values.
-The backtracking requires another $\mathcal{O}(m^2k)$ time; since there are mk seed nodes that we need to assign to different campaigners; and for each seed node, we compare m values to find the best assignment.
-In addition, one needs to compute the expected revenue vectors for all seed nodes by running a breadth-firstsearch from each of these mk seed nodes.
-Hence, the time required to compute the expected revenue vectors for all seed nodes is $\mathcal{O}(mk(n+e))$, where n and e are the number of nodes and edges in the graph, respectively.
-Therefore, the time complexity of our exact solution is $\mathcal{O}(mkn+mke+m^2k+mk^m)$ - which is polynomial in the size of the graph.
+The time complexity of our dynamic programming is $\mathcal{O}(mk^m)$ .
+This is because we need to fill the table of size $k^m$ ; and in order to fill each entry in the table, we compute the maximum of m values.
+The backtracking requires another $\mathcal{O}(m^2k)$ time; since there are mk seed nodes that we need to assign to different campaigners; and for each seed node, we require to compare m values to find the best assignment.
+In addition, one needs to compute the expected revenue vectors for all seed nodes by running a breadth-first-search from each of these mk seed nodes.
+Hence, the time required to compute the expected revenue vectors for all seed nodes is $\mathcal{O}(mk(n+e))$ , where n and e are the number of nodes and edges in the graph, respectively.
+Therefore, the time complexity of our exact solution is $\mathcal{O}(mkn + mke + m^2k + mk^m)$ .
+We note that our optimal seed-set-partitioning solution requires polynomial time in the size of the graph.

 Performance Guarantee.
 Theorem 4 provides the overall approximation guarantee of our method for the host's revenue maximization problem under the K-LT model.
-We provide the proof in our extended version [14].

-Theorem 4: The iterative hill-climbing solution of the optimistic seed selection (Problem 2), coupled with the optimal partition of those seed sets (Problem 3), guarantees $\frac{1}{m}(1-\frac{1}{e})$
+Theorem 4: The iterative hill-climbing solution of the optimistic seed selection (Problem 2), coupled with the optimal partition of those seed sets (Problem 3), guarantees $\frac{1}{m}(1-\frac{1}{e})$ approximation to the original revenue maximization problem (Problem 1) under the K-LT model, and with the assumption that each campaigner has the same number of seed nodes.
+Here, m is the number of campaigners.